Subject to change.

 Transaction fees are market-based participant-to-participant transfers, attached to network interactions as a necessary motivation and compensation for the inclusion and execution of a proposed transaction (be it a state execution or proof-of-replication verification).
 A mechanism for long-term economic stability and forking protection through partial burning of each transaction fee is also discussed below.

 A high-level schematic of Solana’s crypto-economic design is shown below in Figure 1.
 The specifics of validation-client economics are described in sections: Validation-client Economics, State-validation Protocol-based Rewards, State-validation Transaction Fees and Replication-validation Transaction Fees.
-Also, the chapter titled Validation Stake Delegation closes with a discussion of validator delegation opportunties and marketplace.
+Also, the section titled Validation Stake Delegation closes with a discussion of validator delegation opportunities and marketplace.
 Additionally, in Storage Rent Economics, we describe an implementation of storage rent to account for the externality costs of maintaining the active state of the ledger.
-The Replication-client Economics chapter will review the Solana network design for global ledger storage/redundancy and archiver-client economics (Storage-replication rewards) along with an archiver-to-validator delegation mechanism designed to aide participant on-boarding into the Solana economy discussed in Replication-client Reward Auto-delegation.
+Replication-client Economics will review the Solana network design for global ledger storage/redundancy and archiver-client economics (Storage-replication rewards) along with an archiver-to-validator delegation mechanism designed to aide participant on-boarding into the Solana economy discussed in Replication-client Reward Auto-delegation.
 An outline of features for an MVP economic design is discussed in the Economic Design MVP section.
-Finally, in chapter Attack Vectors, various attack vectors will be described and potential vulnerabilities explored and parameterized.
+Finally, in Attack Vectors, various attack vectors will be described and potential vulnerabilities explored and parameterized.

 Figure 1: Schematic overview of Solana economic incentive design.